 Today, the yield curve is pretty flat as compared to 1996.
 If you get out your magnifying glass, you might be able to perceive that the 3-year treasury is yielding just a little less than the 1-year.
 It is obvious, though, that this curve is not inverted like the pre-2001 recession curve above was.
 Today's curve is pretty flat and much lower overall (2.5-3% versus 5.5-6.5% back in the day), but we're not really inverted, especially not in the way that has been important in the past.

 So, the yield curve isn't inverted and even once it does in the future, it doesn't provide you with very much actionable information.
 What is a nervous investor to do?
 Get some help, build a financial plan, and stick with it through the volatility that will inevitably come and go.

 Who Wrote this Anyway?
 Who is The West Wing?

-The West Wing (our offices are at the west end of the building) is the investment management team here at Exchange Capital Management.
-We are three full-time professionals (Andy, Olivia, & Matt) who are charged with leading the firm's day-to-day investment and trading operations.
+The West Wing (our offices are at the west end of the building) is made up of three full-time professionals (Andy, Olivia, & Matt) who are charged with leading the firm's day-to-day investment and trading operations.

 Andy has written here before, and this is the first of a series of posts that our team is working on together.
 We hope to give you some thoughtful analysis on one corner of the market or another.

 Note: All of the charts above were built on our Bloomberg Terminal.
 If you have a Bloomberg Terminal at home, let us know, and we'd be happy to share our charts with you.
 Also, if you have a Bloomberg Terminal at home, you're a nerd, and we should probably be friends.

 Andrew Stewart, CFA is a Senior Portfolio Manager, Olivia Stacey is a Portfolio Manager, and Matt Farris is a Trader at Exchange Capital Management, a fee-only, fiduciary financial planning firm.
 The opinions expressed in this article are their own.